Tonight at the London Palladium: First revival (1973–1974)

+After the 17th February 1974 edition, Jim Dale was dropped from the show and his presenting role was replaced by Ted Rogers, Ted's first edition was on 3rd March 1974 and continued up until its finale on 14th April.

 Second revival (1998)

 A one-off edition of Sunday Night at the London Palladium was broadcast on 15 March 1998, to celebrate Bruce Forsyth's 70th birthday.
 It included appearances by Diana Ross and Joe Longthorne.

 Third revival (2000)

 The format of Sunday Night at the London Palladium was revived in 2000 as Tonight at the London Palladium and was fronted by Bruce Forsyth.
 It was pre-recorded and aired on Friday evenings.
 The series was not a ratings success.

 Fourth revival (2010)

 On 29 August 2010, Gareth Parnell's Sunday Night at the London Palladium was performed by the staff of the theatre as a one-off commemorative show for the centenary of the Palladium.

 Fifth revival (2014–2017)

 A further revival in 2014, called Sunday Night at the Palladium began airing on ITV from 14 September 2014.
 The series aired for six episodes.
 On 19 October 2014, it was announced that the show had been recommissioned for a second revived series.
 This series began airing on 3 May 2015 for five episodes.
 Presenters of the revived series have included Bradley Walsh, Jimmy Carr and Alexander Armstrong.

 From the third series onwards, it was renamed as Tonight at the London Palladium.
 The third series began airing on 13 April 2016.
 Episodes aired on Wednesday evenings and were presented by Bradley Walsh.
 Comedian Joe Pasquale featured in the series.
 Peter Andre also appeared in all episodes during the series.
 This series featured two old lady puppet characters called Alice and Audrey who worked at the venue's kiosk, which were designed and built by Puppets Magic Studio for ITV.
 Following the ratings success of the series, Tonight at the London Palladium returned for a fourth series on 19 April 2017: the puppets were in the Royal Box and called Ruby and Pearl.